 It seems like more and more people nowadays are just saying they only do ‘what the Bible says’ because the ‘Bible says so’ and they ‘believe in the Bible’ yet the interpretation, application and opinion of what select Biblical texts mean varies from Christian to Christian – all of who appear saved or at the very least dedicated to good works.
-How then can legalism be so rampant in the modern church?
+Why is legalism so rampant in the modern church?

 It ought to be said that at core every true blue Christian is bound to the axiomatic belief that Jesus Christ died on the cross and resurrected from death in three days followed by a mandatory action of confessing one’s sins in heart and mouth to God, and subsequently, will be saved for eternal life.
 That proclamation of faith and belief is predicated by the commandment from which all other commandments obtain nourishment: “The most important one,” answered Jesus, “is this: ‘Hear, O Israel: The Lord our God, the Lord is one.
 Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’
 The second is this: ‘Love your neighbour as yourself.’
 There is no commandment greater than these.”
 (Mark 12:29-31) These beliefs synthesize as a single unit of belief.
 It is the essential axiom to the Christian paradigm and is commonly shared and understood in most Christian circles as exclusive and non-negotiable to the entire faith in and of itself.
 But among those thousands, not one of them will have an identical overarching perspective on all things Christian!
 Thousands of theologians can attest to this, I need not prove it.
 And it does not necessarily mean they love God any less or more – most are just trying to do what’s right.
 As primary belief is necessary for secondary and secondary is necessary for tertiary and peripheral belief, the significance in the implications surrounding sufficient subject matter will vary in emotive and cognitive magnitude.
 In other words, from this point onward beliefs that surround that axiom may vary between persons and denominations (i.e. Eschatology).